 Empowering local villages to plant + protect mangrove ecosystems.

 This project restores 100+ hectares of degraded mangrove forest within the Malindi Watamu National Marine Park and Reserve - a UNESCO Designated Biosphere Area + one of the world’s oldest Marine Protected Areas.

-In partnership with the local community, 1 million mangrove SeaTrees will be planted throughout the Mida Creek Region from January 2021 - March 2022.
+In partnership with the local community, 1 million mangrove SeaTrees will be planted throughout the Mida Creek Region.